Bubonic Plague, Cynicism, Facts, Health, History, Humor, Media, Medicine, Pandemics, Smallpox, Social Commentary, Swine Flu

 Last time we talked, I was lamenting about the Beatles not being Boomers.
 Eventually, I’ll get over it.
 After all, I’m not dancing in the streets to Revolution.
 There’s this thought that hanging my hat on the memory of the best musical group in the History of Forever might get me a seat on the bus to Boomer Heaven, but I can live with the notion there is not such a place.
 My salvation is realized in the fact all the actors in the Seinfeld series are Boomers.
 Alright!!
 Life can go on.
 Hello, Newman.

 I don’t want to drone on about the popularity of Seinfeld.
 Personally, I can’t get enough.
-So what if I have watched all the episodes a zillion times?
-Every repeat cracks me up.
+So, what if I have watched all the episodes a zillion times?
+Every rerun cracks me up.
 The diner scenes still make me laugh.
 Big salad, indeed.
 Is it just me, or is Elaine hot?
-Even today, at 47?
+Even today, at 62?
 It must be the French part of her that gets me.
 That baguette under her arm makes me crazy.
 And then there’s the dancing.
 Go, Elaine.
 You rock!

 Every episode is funny.
 My wife and sister-in-law love the “Low Talker/Puffy Shirt” one.
 My nephew thinks the “Chinese Restaurant” episode is great.
 The only thing I liked about the restaurant scene was when the Maytla Dee shouted, “Caultlight!”
 I thought of Hoss (Boomer reference).